r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 **<a href="https://www.facebook.com/groups/rankmathseopluginwordpress/?utm_campaign=Rank+Math" target="_blank">JOIN FACEBOOK GROUP COMMUNITY</a>**: The purpose of this Facebook group is to have a collective place where the community can help each other, and we can get some feedback to improve Rank Math SEO as well.
 Joining the group is also a great way to connect with like-minded people and share your SEO experience.

 = Branding Guideline =
-Rank Math SEO® is a registered trademark.
+Rank Math® SEO is a registered trademark.
 Please use the following format when mentioning the Rank Math SEO plugin anywhere.
 * Rank Math SEO [correct]
-* Rank Math SEO [incorrect]
-* Rank Math SEO [incorrect]
-* Rank Math SEO [incorrect]
 * RankMath [incorrect]
 * Rankmath [incorrect]
 * rankmath [incorrect]